CIS-566-Fall-2021/hw04-l-systems/README.md

 Name: Haowei Li\
-Pennkey: lihaowei\
+Pennkey: lihaowei

 ## Description
 An alien plant on a volcano.
+The plant sometimes looks like having arms and head.

 ## Live Demo
 https://hli605.github.io/hw04-l-systems/